KCL-BMEIS/KCL-DGX-cluster-documentation/4-General-code-optimization/README.md

 - Create tensors directly on the target device e.g. Instead of calling `torch.rand(size).cuda()` instead use `torch.rand(size, device='cuda')`
 - Setting `torch.backends.cuda.matmul.allow_tf32 = True` and `torch.backends.cudnn.allow_tf32 = True`.
 This allows
-  pytorch to use the tensor processing cores on newer GPU architectures for matrix multiplication and convolutions.
+  PyTorch to use the tensor processing cores on newer GPU architectures for matrix multiplication and convolutions.
 - Disabling gradient calculation for validation or inference using `torch.no_grad()`.
 Typically, gradients aren’t needed for validation or inference.
 As a rule of thumb, if you do not need to backpropagate your loss, you can usually disable it.
 When using this function, you can decide on how to use it depending on your needs.
 If you do not need the gradient